jovi920204/Local-Topology-Similarity-Guided-Probabilistic-Sampling-for-Mismatch-Removal/README.md

 # Local Topology Similarity Guided Probabilistic Sampling for Mismatch Removal
-This repo is not an offical code
+## Warning
+This repository is **not an official implementation of the paper**.
+The implementation may contain differences or simplifications compared to the original work.
+For detailed information, please refer to the [paper link](https://www.sciencedirect.com/science/article/abs/pii/S003132032400044X).

 ## Dataset
 [Mikolajczyk Dataset](https://www.robots.ox.ac.uk/~vgg/research/affine/)